 First, let’s set the scene.
 Great Smoky Mountains National Park is located at a particularly scenic corner of eastern Tennessee and western North Carolina in the eastern U.S. The park is home to an abundance of waterfalls, dense forests, prolific wildflowers and the remnants of Appalachian mountain culture.

-Guest writer, Vera Marie Badertscher from A Traveler’s Library, takes us on Smoky Mountain adventures that are sure to inspire your next trip to Tennessee and North Carolina.
+Guest writer, Vera Marie Badertscher from A Traveler’s Library, takes us on Smoky Mountain adventures that are easy to do.
+They are sure to inspire your next trip to Tennessee and North Carolina.
 Get ready for some boomer fun as you hike, visit historical sites and drive scenic trails in the most visited national park in America.

 A green cathedral of trees arch over the narrow road that twists and turns, following the wagon paths used by early settlers on the Roaring Fork Motor Nature Trail.

 A convenient 5 1/2 mile loop drive that starts in busy Gatlinburg gives a taste of the beauty and history of the Great Smoky Mountains National Park.
 This drive is perfect if you are limited for time, or looking for some interesting short hikes.
 You can also hike several trails from the road.

 As you drive, you’ll pass right by a lovely waterfall, cross a bridge over a picturesque creek and have an opportunity to view how the mountain families lived.
 Homes vary from log cabin to an artfully crafted home decorated in bright colors.
 Mostly I marveled at how they packed a family of eleven in two small rooms.

 Pick up a guide book to the Roaring Fork Auto Tour for full enjoyment.
 You can purchase guides to this drive and the other two trips I mention below for one dollar each when you visit any of the Visitor’s Centers.